hertogp/stitch/README.md

 include its result upon converting the document using [pandoc](https://pandoc.org/).

+*security*

+`Stitch.lua` is, like any lua-filter, totally insecure and any CISO’s nightmare.
+Before running an externally supplied document through the `stitch.lua` filter, be sure you have vetted each and every codeblock that is marked for stitching since it basically runs a pletora of system commands on your machine, potentially causing chaos and/or harm.

 ## Examples

 A few examples, mostly taken from the repo’s of the command line tools